-It is agreed that (name of pupil) will
+It is agreed thatreceive (name of pupil) will

-receive

 (quantity and name of medicine)

 every day at (time medicine to be administered)

 (name of pupil) will be given/supervised

-whilst he/she takes their medicat ion by:
+whilst he/she takes their med lication by:

-- ne time of expiration or school will dispose of the .
-Medicine to be kept in the School office and signed d dated with the dose given, logged.
+medicine when the last dose is sta re the time of expiration or school will dispose of the ated.
+Medicine to be kept in the School office and signed in and dated with the dose given, logged.

 DATE:

 SIGNED:

 POSITION: